junxit/us-congress-bills-110/metadata.md

 - 2008-10-02 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-10-02 — On agreeing to the resolution Agreed to by voice vote. (text: CR H10673)
 - 2008-10-02 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H10673)
+- 2008-10-03 — Message on Senate action sent to the House.
+- 2008-10-03 — Passed/agreed to in Senate: Resolution agreed to in Senate Pursuant to the order of the Senate of October 2, 2008, without amendment by Unanimous Consent.
+- 2008-10-03 — Received in the Senate, pursuant to the order of October 2, 2008, during the recess of the Senate.
+- 2008-10-03 — Resolution agreed to in Senate Pursuant to the order of the Senate of October 2, 2008, without amendment by Unanimous Consent.